jfoxworth/storygraf/README.md

 This page shows a users bio, their selected profile image.

-### Official Tags page /Tags

-A list of official top level tags and the following waterfalls.

-### My Tags page /Tags/:username

 A list of the users top level tags and the following waterfalls.
 A button is present that lets them create a new top level tag.
 Next to each tag are buttons to add a child tag or attach an article.
 When the user creates a tag, it is done through a modal.
 This modal lets the user enter a name for the tag, a color, font color, and a description of the tag.

+### Official Tags page /Tags

+A list of official top level tags and the following waterfalls.

 ### Tag /Tag/:tagId